HaloSPV3/HCE.Shared/README.md

 Infrastructure resources shared with other HaloSPV3 repositories.

 **NOTE**
 HCE.Shared's API offers convenience and flexibility not present in similar .NET/NuGet-publishing NPM packages, but this project is incredibly messy.
 You'll find many traces of scrapped or unfinished ideas in the form of both documentation and code.
+These wrinkles will be ironed out before `next/v3.0.0` is merged into `main`.

 ## Usage